Navigating Difficult Family Relationships During The Holidays

 1. Acknowledge What’s Difficult (and Accept That It Might Not Change)

 First, acknowledge the difficult dynamics present within your family and allow yourself to accept that some things may not change.
-This acceptance can reduce disappointment or resentment, especially if certain patterns—like critical remarks, boundary-pushing, or unresolved conflicts—are unlikely to be different this season.
+This acceptance can reduce disappointment or resentment, especially if certain patterns—like critical remarks, boundary-pushing, or unresolved conflicts—are unlikely to change this season.
 Knowing what to expect can empower you to prepare yourself emotionally and approach situations with a grounded mindset.

 2. Set Clear Boundaries for Emotional Safety